hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day11-20/Shell_Variables.md

 ## Printing Exported Variables

 ### Description
-In this challenge, you will learn how to access exported variables using the `env` command.
+In this challenge  you will learn how to access exported variables using the `env` command.
 The `env` command prints out every exported variable that is set in your shell session.
 This is useful for finding specific variables like the `FLAG` variable among many other variables.

 ### Info / Stuff We should Know
 - **Using the `env` Command**: The `env` command lists all the environment variables including those exported from your current shell.
 This is a quick way to check which variables are available to child processes.